RJZheng1/Final-Project/README.md

 		Final level not created properly.
 Must fix.
 	1/18/15:
 		Added win/fail states.
 Game will show a victory/failure screen and the player can restart by pressing any button.
+	1/19/15:
+		Monsters drop items.
+Items on the tile you stand on will be displayed.

 To-Do List:
 Flood-fill to make it so that the map cannot have isolated caves (find good algorithm)